 The new £25 million campus project involved the complete demolition of the existing campus buildings and decant of services to a refurbished premises at Beresford Avenue for a period of three academic years.
 The campus is well advanced and on target for handover in late April 2024.

 Coleraine campus demolition and construction drone footage

-There will be a new, purpose-built campus on the current (but extended) site in Coleraine.
-The innovation zone will be a flexible area that can be adapted for a wide range of activities including cross curriculum project based learning, conferences and performances.
-The training restaurant and hair and beauty salon will, at set times, be open to the public to provide our students with the opportunity to train in a realistic environment.
-The College plans to establish the former St Patrick’s Church of Ireland Hall as a self-contained performing arts centre.
+The new, purpose-built campus on the current (but extended) site in Coleraine comprises a number of exciting spaces including, an Innovation Zone, a flexible area that can be adapted for a wide range of activities including cross curriculum project based learning, conferences and performances together with a fully equipped and high quality restaurant and hair and beauty salon, both of which will, at set times, be open to the public to provide our students with the opportunity to train in a realistic environment.
+The former St Patrick’s Church of Ireland Hall will be a self-contained performing arts and music centre.
 This will be an additional resource not only for the College but for the community.